Montessori Mom

 Presentation

-Grasp each cube with one hand to get the muscular impression of the size.
+Grasp each cube with one hand to get the muscular impression of size — the hand is visually measuring the cubes for the mind to process.
 Build the tower from largest to smallest.
-The child will probably not be able to do this with the largest cube with one hand — it is fine to use both hands.
-However, the other cubes should be able to be grasped this way.
+The child will probably not be able to grasp the largest cube with one hand, and it is perfectly fine to use both hands for that one.
+However, the remaining cubes should each be grasped with one hand.

 Exercise